 “I can’t explain to you why I sat down and wrote that, but those two came at the same time.
 There always are those moments where you have a little ponder and your thoughts go somewhere else and it’s quite liberating in a way, to go with it,” McCauley says of his thought process. “‘Reverie’ came first, it was the piano piece and I thought, there is a place I can take this that it can be a more conventional type of song, there is a lyric that’ll fit with this, but I didn’t want to put it over that song.
 It felt kind of separate.
 I allowed myself to do that.
 Part of the theme of the album is this amnesty, just go for it – put songs out, it’s cool.
 You could spend ages labouring over a piece because this bit isn’t perfect or you’re not able to stand over it.
 This comes back to the theme of the album – let yourself finish the work.
 That’s the biggest obstacle, not ‘oh, what chord do you go to for the chorus?’, that’s easy, it’s letting yourself do it and be wrong or do it and be right or do it and no one cares or everyone loves it.”

 McCauley’s newfound unrestricted approach to making music has helped him to let go of the compulsion to attach meaning to all his lyrics and to embrace his inability to be pigeonholed: “Whenever people ask me what kind of music I make, I just say pop music, but that can mean so many different things and it’s quite nice to be open-ended in that way.
-The way I put together my lyrics, some parts are stream of consciousness, some parts are more me trying to think of metaphors or describe things, events in life, some parts of the songs are everyday phrases – I like to mix that altogether.
+The way I put together my lyrics, some parts are stream of consciousness, some parts are more me trying to think of metaphors or describe things, events in life, some parts of the songs are everyday phrases – I like to mix that all together.

 There probably is a formula somewhere, but in its essence, it’s me sitting at the piano and singing random vocalisations and seeing where that takes me.
 Sometimes there will a lyric that’s resonating so much that I think I can explore it through song or music.
 It’s quite different every time.
 Though there are things that help me if I’m struggling to finish, wee techniques that I can use to help myself get to the end of a song or to finish a piece of music,” he shares.
 Those techniques, however, are closely-guarded secrets.
 “I think the trick is to make sure you’ve got more than one!”